 The Elmer's Island Access site, located where Barataria Estuary meets the Gulf of Mexico, includes interior wetlands and adjoining seashore.
 Elmer's Island geology is characterized by Holocene beach sand, comprised of sand and shelly sand being reworked along the distal edge of the Caminada-Moreau deltaic headland in the southern Lafourche delta lobe of the Mississippi River.
-This area is detached from the headland on the west and east to form the Timbalier and Isles Dernieres barrier-island chains and Grand Isle.
-(Louisiana Geological Survey [LGS] 2011).
-Surface soil in the area has been classified by USDA NRCS as predominantly Scatlake muck and Felicity loamy fine sand (USDA NRCS 2017).
+This area is detached from the headland on the west and east to form the Timbalier and Isles Dernieres barrier-island chains and Grand Isle (Louisiana Geological Survey [LGS] 2011).
+Surface soil in the area has been classified by USDA Natural Resources Conservation Service (USDA NRCS) as predominantly Scatlake muck and Felicity loamy fine sand (USDA NRCS 2017).
 The substrates present along the shorelines comprise stable slopes containing loamy fine sand and beach sediment (Felicity loamy fine sand), while substrates in the submerged offshore portions include soft muck and clay (Scatlake muck).
 These soil types are relatively flat, poorly drained, and classified as having negligible runoff.
 The site includes undeveloped coastal land accessed by dirt and gravel roads for recreational activities as well as restoration and research projects.
 Timber pilings and other remnants of a dilapidated campground are located in the southwestern corner of the project site.
 The current and historical uses of Elmer's Island have disturbed the soils, as roads and "makeshift" boat launches contribute to erosion.
 The geography is highly dynamic and greatly affected by weather events.
-Over the last 100 years the Caminada Headland area, inclusive of Elmer's Island, has experienced significant shoreline erosion and loss, averaging 35 feet per year (ft/yr), to marsh, beach, wetland, and dune habitats as a result of storm overtopping and breaching, saltwater intrusion, wind and wave induced erosion, sea-level rise, and subsidence (CPRA 2016).
+Over the last 100 years the Caminada Headland area, inclusive of Elmer's Island, has experienced significant shoreline erosion and loss, averaging 35 feet per year (ft/yr), to marsh, beach, wetland, and dune habitats as a result of storm overtopping and breaching, saltwater intrusion, wind and wave induced erosion, sea-level rise, and subsidence (CPRA 2017).

-Aspects of the Proposed Alternative that have environmental consequences for the geology and substrates including road maintenance; culvert installation; repairs to a washout area; and construction of parking areas, boat launches, an elevated boardwalk, and a bird watching area.
+Aspects of the Proposed Alternative that have environmental consequences for the geology and substrates include road maintenance; culvert installation; repairs to a washout area; and construction of parking areas, boat launches, operation of a shuttle service, and a bird watching area.

-In-water work is expected due to the construction of an elevated boardwalk, boat launches, and the washout repair.
-The overwater area of the boardwalk is estimated to be around 15,000 square feet.
-Boardwalk construction would include placement of new piles using the least invasive techniques, given substrate and construction cost considerations (e.g., jetting, pushing, or driving the piles).
-In-water dredging or digging associated with installation of the pilings for the boardwalk is not anticipated, though substrate displacement and compaction from piling installation is expected.
-The number, size, and depth of piles for each structure would be subject to final design, though it is expected that less than 250 square feet total of substrate would be displaced in the marine environment.
+In-water work is expected due to the construction of boat launches and the washout repair.
 In-water work associated with boat launches and washout repair is expected to be relatively minor and primarily consists of the placement of sand and crushed stone.
 Repairs to the washout area may include placing of a culvert and mixed aggregate in water at the breach location.